 Go through the manual and follow the assembly and safety instructions provided.
 Every laser engraver is created differently and that is why you should meticulously read through the documentation of your laser engraver before you start using it.
 As boring as this step may sound, it might help to prevent mishaps and incidents once you start your laser engraving business.

 Air from your laser cutter is typically purified by the air filter.
 However, the air filter doesn’t have the capability of removing toxic fumes that might be caused by cutting some materials.
 Such toxic fumes can not only damage the laser machine but could also affect your health and wellbeing.
 This is the main reason why you shouldn’t attempt to cut or engrave PVC with the laser machine.

 Also, take note of any other material that the manufacturer of the laser cutter may have prohibited.
-Refer to this article for a full list of the best materials for laser engraving.
-No matter what materials you intend cutting its always recommended to invest in a fume extractor or exhaust fan not only for the health benefits but also to protect your laser from contamination and corrosion.
-We recommend the Vevor Pure Air Fume Extractor.
+No matter what materials you intend cutting it’s always recommended to invest in a fume extractor or exhaust fan not only for the health benefits but also to protect your laser from contamination and corrosion.

 But if you get a fire that is less than two inches and yet it doesn’t go out, it will be best to extinguish it using the fire blanket before it spreads.
 Remember to switch off the laser engraver before attempting to put out the fire.
 Once the laser machine is off and the nozzle has been pushed out of the way, throw your blanket over the flame.
 Any flame that is bigger than 2 inches should be extinguished with the fire extinguisher.